Jobs and Internships with IPS

 Applicants should have experience with copy editing, strong research and writing skills, and be comfortable with updating web content.
 Knowledge of Asia or Eastern Europe is a plus.
 There will be many opportunities to be published in FPIF publications and affiliated media outlets.
 This internship will support the work of FPIF co-director, John Feffer.

 Right Web monitors organizations and individuals -- both in and out of government -- that promote militarist U.S. foreign and defense policies, with a special focus on the "war on terror" and the Middle East.
 Knowledge of the Middle East or military affairs is a plus.
 This intern will work closely with Right Web director Michael Flynn and with FPIF co-director John Feffer.

-IPS seeks an intern to work on the Genuine Progress Indicator (GPI) project.
-New indicators like the GPI are a key foundation of a new, more sustainable economy.
-Increasingly, states and countries are coming to recognize that traditional indicators such as Gross Domestic/State Products are inadequate in providing useful information and targets to shoot for.
-For example, GDP does not include the environmental and social costs of economic transactions, nor changes in quality of life.
-The GPI is an attempt to measure, in economic terms, those things we want more of and less of in order to enhance overall wellbeing.
+New indicators like the Genuine Progress Indicator (GPI) now in place in Maryland and Vermont, are a key foundation of a new, more sustainable economy.
+Increasingly, states and countries are coming to recognize that traditional indicators such as Gross Domestic/State Products are inadequate in providing useful information in evaluating societal wellbeing and in informing public policy.

 Global Economy Project Intern